 Floors including Sub-floors

 Repair Category 1

-Notes No significant defects evident, however, there is some localised loose flooring.
+Notes No significant defects evident.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.